The Bodleian Libraries have taken The Broadside Ballads Online resource offline as a cybersecurity precaution.

-We acknowledge how disruptive this has been to the many scholars and communities who use this resource.
-Alternative ways to access The Broadside Ballads Online resource are below, while we determine routes and funding to take the resource forward.
+We understand how disruptive this has been to the many scholars and communities who use this resource and apologise for any inconvenience.

 A listing of each of the Bodleian collections of broadside ballads is available below.
 The broadside ballad items in these collections are listed in order by shelfmark, with title and first line.